jkennedy1998/THAUMWORLD/result-rolls/index.md

-# result-rolls
+﻿# result-rolls
 > how to tell the result of something

-RESULT ROLLs always use a D20. they represent a CHARACTER�s attempt at an ACTION that might fail.
+RESULT ROLLs always use a D20. they represent a CHARACTER’s attempt at an ACTION that might fail.

 > aiming and firing a bow
 > climbing a slippery wall